https://github.com/abo-abo/ace-window.git

 you have to check each time if you're in the window that you wanted.

-Another approach is to use windmove-left
+Another approach is to use windmove-left, windmove-up, etc. These

 are fast and predictable.
 Their disadvantage is that they need 4 key